FasterMelee/FasterMelee-installer/README.md

 ## Changelog

-v1.6.1: Now only clones the required netplay commit, saving over 200MB of downloads: thanks a lot [cloewtec!](https://github.com/cloewtec)
+v1.6.1: Now only clones the required netplay commit, reducing the amount of data to download by over 200MB: thanks a lot [cloewtec!](https://github.com/cloewtec)

 v1.6: Latest version changed to 5.0.3.